DarioI/ARES/README.md

 The sole purpose of this tool is for educational and security research purposes only.
 Use it on your own responsibility.
 ## How to run
+- Make sure Python 2.7 is installed and on your path
 - Install [pip](https://pip.pypa.io/en/latest/installing.html)
 - Download DroidSec and install requirements, run in a terminal:
 ```